magentabusiness/magentabusiness.github.io/use-cases/air-quality-monitoring.md

                 <object data="/images/telemetry-icon.svg"></object>
                 <div>
                     <a class="title" href="/docs/getting-started-guides/connectivity/">Connectivity</a>
                     <p>Connect devices directly to the platform via the following built-in protocols: HTTP, CoAP, MQTT, LwM2M, and SNMP.
-Connect devices in your local network to the cloud using ThingsBoard Gateway via Modbus, BLE, BACnet, OPC-UA, and other protocols.</p>
+Connect devices in your local network to the cloud using IoT Hub Gateway via Modbus, BLE, BACnet, OPC-UA, and other protocols.</p>
                 </div>
             </div>
         </div>